 Additional Factors: Institutions with a small asset base or a short operating history can represent an instability risk beyond what their financial ratios indicate.
 Del Norte Bank has a relatively low asset base.

-In the past year, Del Norte Bank has increased its total deposits by $3.41 million, resulting in 7.99% growth for the year.
+In the past year, Del Norte Bank has increased its total deposits by $162,000, resulting in 0.36% growth for the year.
 A strong track record of growth is an indicator of consumer confidence and the bank's ability to strengthen its balance sheet.
-The growth Del Norte Bank has shown is excellent.
+The growth Del Norte Bank has shown is above average.